rjl-websites/20250118-richardlyon.net-hugo/content/_index.md

 ---
 _Hello._

 Thank you for being here!

 I'm Richard Lyon.
 This is my personal website.

 You'll find essays on matters of interest.
-These are generally written to help me think about a subject, not to attempt you to persuade you what to think about one.
+These are generally written to help me think about a subject, not to attempt to persuade you what to think about one.

-You'll also find write ups for various projects.
+You'll also find write ups on various projects.

 And you'll find some snaps.